Volunteers are the heart of the Ballard Food Bank.

 How to Volunteer

-Individual Volunteers: If you are an individual who would like to volunteer, please download our volunteer application and email your application to email@example.com.
+Individual Volunteers: If you are an individual who would like to volunteer, please download our volunteer application and email your application to firstname.lastname@example.org.
 Volunteer applications may take up to two weeks to process.
-Once we complete the background check we will call you and schedule a time for you to volunteer.
+Once we complete the background check, we will call you and schedule a time for you to volunteer.
+Please read our Operating Policies before you fill out your application.

 School Community Service/Service Learning Volunteers: If you need to fulfill your volunteer hours and want a great learning experience, volunteer at the food bank.
 We appreciate our high school students.
-Please download our volunteer application and email your completed application to firstname.lastname@example.org.
+Please download our volunteer application and email your completed application to email@example.com.
+Please read our Operating Policies before you fill out your application.
 Please note on your form that you are a high school student seeking service hours.
 Volunteer applications may take up to two weeks to process.
-Once we complete the background check we will call you and schedule a time for you to volunteer.
+Once we complete the background check, we will call you and schedule a time for you to volunteer.

-Volunteering with School-Aged Children: We love to hear from families that would like to volunteer together.
-High school age students are able to volunteer on their own, with a friend, or with a parent/guardian.
+Volunteering with School-Aged Children: We love to hear from families who would like to volunteer together.
+High school students are able to volunteer on their own, with a friend, or with a parent/guardian.
 If your child is in middle school, they must volunteer with a parent/guardian.
-For elementary aged children we suggest other activities to learn about the issue of hunger in their community: collecting donations from friends and family and bringing them to the food bank, taking a tour of the food bank, or putting together hygiene gift bags.
-Contact Peggy, our Operations Manager, at firstname.lastname@example.org if you have questions or would like a tour.
+For elementary aged children, we suggest other activities to learn about the issue of hunger in their community: collecting donations from friends and family and bringing them to the food bank, taking a tour of the food bank, or putting together hygiene gift bags.
+Contact Peggy, our Assistant Director, at email@example.com if you have questions or would like a tour.

 |Monday||8:00 am - 1:00 pm|